 Stock and options traders can use bullish candlestick patterns to identify potential buying opportunities.

 Each pattern has its own unique characteristics, but they all indicate that the market may be headed higher and often signal a strong uptrend.
+Understanding which bullish candlesticks are most commonly seen in the market can improve trader's ability to spot high-probability opportunities.

 What is a bullish candlestick pattern?